 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the main treatment for PPB.
 A surgical oncologist is a doctor who specializes in treating a tumor using surgery.

 If the tumor is too large to be completely removed, or if it is not possible to completely remove the tumor, chemotherapy may be given before surgery to reduce the size of the tumor.
 This is called pre-operative or neoadjuvant chemotherapy.
-Chemotherapy and sometimes radiation therapy (see below) may also be given after surgery to destroy any remaining cells, called adjuvant therapy.
+Chemotherapy and sometimes radiation therapy may also be given after surgery to destroy any remaining cells, called adjuvant therapy.
+See below for more about chemotherapy and radiation therapy.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery that your child may experience and what recovery will be like.
 Learn more about the basics of cancer surgery.